 There are a number of unique functions designed into your Sundance hot tub to protect it from damage and/or to aid in troubleshooting.
-The error indicator $\triangle$ as well as a screen will notify you when the spa needs immediate attention.
+The error indicator A as well as a screen will notify you when the spa needs immediate attention.
 Following is a listing of all the possible messages along with their meanings.
 Always insist on genuine Sundance replacement parts.

-- Open Flow Switch: (Heater is deactivated.
+- 1. Open Flow Switch: The flow switch is open.
+Heater is disabled.
+The circ pump's filter is dirty, or an air lock has occurred at the pump intake.
+Refer to owner's manual for additional information. - Closed Flow Switch: (Heater is deactivated.
 The filter/circulation may also be deactivated.)
-The flow switch is malfunctioning open, the circulation pump's filter cartridge is excessively dirty or an air lock condition has occurred at the circulation pump intake.
-Contact your authorized dealer or service organization. - 2.
-Closed Flow Switch: (Heater is deactivated.
-The filter/circulation may also be deactivated.)
 The flow switch is malfunctioning closed.
-Contact your authorized dealer or service organization. - 3.
-Toggling Flow Switch: (Heater is deactivated.)
-The flow switch is behaving erratically.
-Heater is disabled, check for dirty filter.
-Make sure to clean the filter(s) and correct proper water level before contacting your dealer or service organization. - 4.
-Shorted Hi-limit Temp Sensor: The hi-limit temperature sensor is not functional.
+Contact your authorized dealer or service organization. - Flow Restriction: Heater is disabled, check for dirty filter.
+Consult the owner's manual for additional information.

+Note: Make sure to clean the filter(s) and correct proper water level before contacting your dealer or service organization.

+- Shorted Hi-limit Temp Sensor: The hi-limit temperature sensor is not functional.
 Heater is disabled.
 This must be repaired only by a qualified authorized service organization or service technician. - 5.
 Open Hi-limit Temp Sensor: The hi-limit temperature sensor is not functional.
 Heater is disabled.
-This must be repaired only by a qualified authorized service organization or service technician. - 6.
-Shorted Water Temp Sensor: The temperature sensor is not functional.
+This must be repaired only by a qualified authorized service organization or service technician. - Shorted Water Temp Sensor: The temperature sensor is not functional.
 Heater is disabled.
-This must be repaired only by a qualified authorized service organization or service technician. - 7.
-Open Water Temp Sensor: The temperature sensor is not functional.
+This must be repaired only by a qualified authorized service organization or service technician. - Open Water Temp Sensor: The temperature sensor is not functional.
 Heater is disabled.
-This must be repaired only by a qualified authorized service organization or service technician. - 8.
-Closed Flow Switch on Start-up: Flow switch is non-functional.
-Closed or shorted flow switch on system start-up (system disabled).
+This must be repaired only by a qualified authorized service organization or service technician. - Closed Flow Switch on Start-up: Flow switch is non-functional.
+8. Closed or shorted flow switch on system start-up (system disabled).
 Contact your authorized dealer or service organization.